Swedish coronation robes: Christina of Sweden

-Queen Christinas coronation robe was ordered in Paris for the coronation in 1650.
+Queen Christina's coronation robe was ordered in Paris for the coronation in 1650.
 The blue and violet, purple velvet robe was originally decorated with 764,5 embroidered crowns in gold, and sewn on pearls.
 Both the crowns and the pearls were ripped out during the 18th century.
 The ermine collar and trimming is also missing today.
 The robe has also been worn by Charles XI, Charles X Gustav and Charles XII.
 The last one to be crowned in Christina's robe was Frederick I in 1720.

 Ulrika Eleonora of Sweden

-For queen Ulrika Eleonora the younger's coronation in 1718 a blue and violet, purple robe, originally made for Charles X Gustav, was used.
+For Queen Ulrika Eleonora the Younger's coronation in 1718 a blue and violet, purple robe, originally made for Charles X Gustav, was used.
 The decor consisted of golden flames and crowns.
 The robe was also worn by Hedwig Eleonora during her son's, Charles XI's, coronation.
 The ermine lining was removed in 1770.

 Adolf Frederick of Sweden

 Adolf Frederick's coronation robe is made out of red and violet, purple velvet and it was bought in Paris in 1751.
 It is decorated with groups of crowns embroidered with gold and silver threads.
 The lining is made of ermine, and the robe has been worn by Gustav III, Gustav IV Adolf, Charles XIII and Charles XIV John at their coronations.
 The train was extended for the coronation of Gustav III in 1772.